declancolwell/RaspiWiFi/Readme.txt

-RaspiWiFi
+Pulsenics Probe IoT Wifi Configuration

-RaspiWiFi is a program to headlessly configure a Raspberry Pi's WiFi connection using using any other WiFi-enabled device (much like the way a Chromecast or similar device can be configured).
+RaspiWiFi is a program to headlessly configure a Pulsenics Probe WiFi connection using using any other WiFi-enabled device (much like the way a Chromecast or similar device can be configured).